magento/architecture/design-documents/graph-ql/storefront-api.md

 */
 interface ProductRequestCriteria
 {
-    public function getQuery() : ?string; // query string used for full text search within products.
+    public function getSearchTerm() : ?string; // ???TBD... query string used for full text search within products.
 Can be null public function getFilters() : string[][]; // list of filters in format: ["field", "value", "condition_type"].
 Reffer to \Magento\Framework\Api\Filter.
 Can be empty public function getSort() : string[][]; // list of sort in format: ["field", "direction"].
 Reffer to \Magento\Framework\Api\SortOrder.
-Can be empty public function getPage() : string[]; // pagination info in format ["pageSize", "currentPage"] public function getDimensions() : string[]; // list of dimensions in format: ["name" => "value"] public function getFields() : string[]; // list of requested fields.
+Can be empty public function getPage() : string[]; // pagination info in format ["pageSize", "currentPage"] public function getScopes() : string[]; // list of scopes in format: ["name" => "value"] public function getFields() : string[]; // list of requested fields.
 }